cr1st1p/docker-shinobi-cctv/README.md

 This is an image with https://shinobi.video/ - an Open Source CCTV Solution

 There is already an official image from the company behind Shinobi, at https://hub.docker.com/r/shinobicctv/shinobi .
-After reading what are the differences, think which one might fit your needs.

-The differences come from the fact that this should generate an image that can be integrated into a Kubernetes cluster, and that it will contain only the CCTV related processes - no mysql setup for example.
+Read below about the differences in order to see which one might fit your needs.

 Code will be retrieved, during build, from branch 'dev'